-Brisbane City Council is investing $5.9 million in a streetscape improvement project to refresh the shopping precinct on Gympie Road, Aspley.
+Brisbane City Council completed the $5.9 million streetscape improvement project on Gympie Road Aspley in 2020.

-Council is working with the local community to revitalise the Gympie Road shopping strip, making sure it is an attractive, connected and safe centre for locals and visitors.
+Council worked with the local community to revitalise the Gympie Road shopping centre, delivering an attractive, comfortable and connected centre for locals and visitors to use and enjoy.

-Council launched the Aspley Village Precinct Project on 10 September 2018.
-The local community was encouraged to become involved in the planning for the improvement proposal by providing feedback via an online survey and by sharing ideas in person at one of three information sessions held during September 2018 with 220 surveys completed.
+The local community was consulted and involved in the planning for the Gympie Road Aspley shopping centre from late 2018 by providing feedback via online surveys and by sharing ideas in person at on site information sessions.

 - a signalised pedestrian crossing upgrade on Gympie Road

-- new streetscape furniture including seats, bins, bike racks and drinking fountains
+- new streetscape furniture including stools, bins, bike racks and drinking fountains

 - upgraded footpaths for safety and accessibility